 That's where Help Me Stop comes in.
 We provide expert, confidential advice and support for employers and employees.
 Not only is our Dayhab programme affordable, it's designed to fit around our clients' working day.
 So your employee can continue to work while in treatment.

-Our intensive, 160-hour non-residential face to face programme, enables the employee to work throughout.
-They simply have to commit to a minimum 16 hours a week.
-Alternatively they can access treatment online via our 6 week intensive programme where treatment can be done during the morning between 9.15am and 11.30am or in the evenings between 6pm and 8.45pm Monday to Friday.
+Our intensive, 6 week non-residential face to face programme, enables the employee to work throughout with access to programmes in either the morning or the afternoon.
+Alternatively they can access treatment online via our 6 week intensive programme where treatment can be done during the morning between 9.15am and 11.30am or in the evenings between 6.15pm and 8.30pm Monday to Friday.